RelaxTVP/final-project/README.md

 # final-project

-My final project as a Master.D student in Web Development
+My final project as a Master.D student in Web Development.